bjornbytes/tick/README.md

 Sets the maximum number of frames per second that can occur.
 For example, setting framerate to 60 will limit the number of calls to `love.draw` to 60 per second.
 Can be set to -1 for unlimited framerate (the default).

-- `tick.tickrate = .03`
+- `tick.rate = .03`

 Sets the tick rate of the fixed timestep model (in seconds per tick), which limits the number of calls to `love.update`.
-As a consequence, the `dt` argument passed to `love.update` will always be `tick.tickrate`.
+As a consequence, the `dt` argument passed to `love.update` will always be `tick.rate`.
 The default is 33 ticks per second.

 - `tick.timescale = 1`